gbif/ipt/dataQualityChecklist.md

 * [x] [Where did the event take place?](dataQualityChecklist#where-did-the-event-take-place)
 * [x] [Why did the event happen?](dataQualityChecklist#why-did-the-event-happen)

+Examples of events include a species observation, a physical specimen being collected, or a biological sampling event.

 To facilitate reuse of the data, complimentary answers to the five Ws must also be provided in the [dataset metadata](dataQualityChecklist#dataset-metadata).

 ## Checklist